Bengaluru Deepfake Sextortion Scam Extorts Software Professional

 This case highlights the escalating weaponization of generative AI in organized crime, specifically targeting vulnerabilities in digital dating platforms.
 It underscores the urgent need for enhanced verification protocols and public awareness regarding AI-driven social engineering.

-Key Points
+Key points

-- A 22-year-old Bengaluru engineer was extorted for ₹1.5 lakh after interacting with an AI deepfake profile.
+- A 22-year-old Bengaluru engineer was allegedly extorted for ₹1.5 lakh after interacting with an AI deepfake profile.

-- Bengaluru police are investigating the case after the victim was pressured for multiple payments despite settling initial demands.
+- Bengaluru police are investigating the case after the victim was allegedly pressured for multiple payments despite settling initial demands.

 A 22-year-old software professional in Bengaluru fell victim to a sophisticated sextortion scheme involving AI-generated deepfake technology in January 2026.
 The victim initially connected with a profile named 'Ishani' on the dating application Happn before moving the conversation to WhatsApp.
 During an orchestrated video call, the victim was manipulated into performing intimate acts while the perpetrators recorded the session.
 The fraudsters subsequently used the footage to blackmail the victim, successfully extorting approximately ₹1.5 lakh.
 Despite the initial payment, the criminals demanded further funds, prompting the victim to seek legal assistance.
 The Bengaluru police have initiated an investigation into the matter, which serves as a critical warning regarding the use of synthetic media in digital fraud.
 This incident reflects a growing trend of high-fidelity AI avatars being used to bypass traditional social red flags in online interactions.